 - Phunny Phorty Phellows Streetcar Ride (January 6) – With a history dating to the 1800’s the group does a countdown to start the Mardi Gras Season then rides a streetcar down St. Charles officially starting the season on Twelfth Night.

-- Mardi Gras (Varies, typically in February or early March) – Our huge event of the year stretching across several cities – not just New Orleans.
+- Mardi Gras in New Orleans (February or early March, varies each year) is easily one of the best festivals in New Orleans and a bucket-list experience for many.
+Our huge event of the year stretches across several cities – not just New Orleans.
 See our Mardi Gras Locals Guide for great info on parades and fun!
-This year, 2025, it is on March 4th, but it varies.
+In 2026 it is on February 17th, but it varies.

 - Lundi Gras Fest Celebrations (Monday Before Mardi Gras) – “Fat Monday,” is the day before Mardi Gras and features parades, concerts, and the ceremonial arrival of Rex, the King of Carnival, via riverboat.
 It is held in varying areas, but usually the main festival is in Spanish Plaza with food, free music, and fun!